evg4b/uncors/README.md

 ## Parameters

-* `--port` - Local HTTP linthing port.
-* `--target` - Url with protocol for to the resource to be proxyed.
+* `--source` - Local host with protocol for to the resource from which proxying will take place.
-* `--source` - Url with protocol for to the resource from which proxying will take place.
+* `--target` - Target host with protocol for to the resource to be proxyed.
+* `--http-port` - Local HTTP linthing port.
+* `--https-port` - Local HTTPS linthing port.
+* `--cert-file` - Path to HTTPS certificate file.
+* `--key-file` - Path to matching for certificate private key.

 ## How it works